tal-z/TextToColor/README.md

   - colorsys source code: https://github.com/python/cpython/blob/3.9/Lib/colorsys.py

 Notes:
-To properly lighten a color, I believe that I need to return a value that is somewhere between the min and max values of RGB.
+  - To properly lighten a color, I believe that I need to return a value that is somewhere between the min and max values of RGB.
 So, while 255 is a theoretical lightness ceiling, if a specific color has no RGB value that equals 255, this is an invalid lightness factor.
+  - To lighten a color in HSV, one can push the saturation toward zero
+  - To darken a color in HSV, one can push the value toward zero